volatilflerovium/Duplicate_Image_Finder/README.md

 Duplicated Image Finder finds duplicated pictures independently of rotations, mirroring and to certain degree resizing.
-However its algorithm is not perfect and, in this case, we take advantage of it and use a network visualization to present the similarity between the pictures of our collections.
+However its algorithm is not perfect and, in this case, we take advantage of it and use a network visualization to present the similarity between the pictures in our collections.
 The network visualization is powered by [vis.js](https://visjs.org/)

 You can see Duplicated Image Finder in action: